 3. digital literacy

-In addition, cross curricular links are made eg maths use of programmable toys in relation to direction, measurements etc. Continuous Provision activities also include weekly IT activities using platforms such as BBC Bitesize Twinkl games, Top Marks, Type with Tizzy, BBC Dancemat, Kiddle, Literacy Planet, Numbots, Timetables Rock Stars.
+In addition, cross curricular links are made eg maths use of programmable toys in relation to direction, measurements etc. Continuous Provision also includes IT activities using platforms such as BBC Bitesize, Top Marks, Type with Tizzy, BBC Dancemat, Kiddle, Numbots and Timetables Rock Stars.

-Hardware includes tablets, laptops, PCs, programmable toys, cameras, IWBs, recordable sound buttons.
-E-safety features explicitly throughout the computing curriculum and is enhanced through the RSHE curriculum and Internet Safety Day.
+E-safety features explicitly throughout the computing curriculum and is enhanced through the RSHE curriculum and Safer Internet Day.

 Learning in computing will be enjoyed across the school.
 Children will use digital and technological vocabulary accurately, alongside a progression in their technical skills.
 They will be confident using a range of age appropriate hardware and software.
 Children will see the digital world as part of their world, extending beyond school, and understand that they have choices to make.
 They will be confident and respectful digital citizens going on to lead happy and healthy digital lives.